Kidney stone types

 Here they are.

-You might think your doctors know the kidney stone type you have formed, but don’t rely on it.
+You might think your doctors know what stones you have formed, but don’t rely on it.
 People move, doctors move, health records are far from ‘all electronic’.
 That stone report from 4 years ago could lie in a dusty filing cabinet, your new doctors unaware it exists.
 Worse, it could hide in a dresser drawer and you forgot it you put it there.
 Perhaps even more worse, the stones might stay in that drawer, never analysed at all.
 Find the stones, find missing reports, urge analysis by your physicians.
-They can help you most if they know your kidney stone type.
+They can help you most if they know your stone analysis.

-When ignorant of the kidney stone type, physicians can still mount prevention efforts but with less focus and probably less effect than when guided by a knowledge of the crystals.
+When they do not know, physicians can still mount prevention efforts but with less focus and probably less effect than when guided by a knowledge of the crystals.
 So always seek treatment.
 If a stone comes along the way, make every effort to get it analysed.

 Why should you care to know all this?